How Important Are Ad Demand Sources To Total Ad Revenue?

 But, is this true?
 And if it is, how much of an impact does it make on total site earnings?

-Unfortunately, while ad demand can make an exponential impact on total ad revenue, there is a huge lack of understanding among publishers, bloggers, and website owners around exactly where that impact comes from and what it looks like.
+Unfortunately, while ad demand can make an exponential impact on total ad revenue, there is a huge lack of understanding among publishers, bloggers, and website owners about exactly where that impact comes from and what it looks like.

 Below, I’ll simplify this dynamic and try to make it so everyone can see exactly how this all works.